-Today machine learning is the by far most talked about application of AI.
-It is used in, for example, self-driving cars, for image recognition, and social media feeds.
+Today, machine learning is by far the most talked about application of AI.
+It is used in, for example, self-driving cars, image recognition, and social media feeds.
 Machine learning is, together with deep learning and next-generation/explainable AI, the research topic in WASP-AI/MLX.

 In WASP-AI/MATH, the emphasis is on the mathematical foundations of AI.
 One aim is to provide a mathematical theory of the fundamental building blocks of AI.
 The fast progress in AI and ML has been based on best practices.
 The mathematical understanding has not been able to keep up with recent technological development.
 The object of WASP-AI/MATH is to develop and formulate underlying mathematical concepts and theorems.
 Distilling the mathematical ideas behind different successful applications leads to a deeper understanding of the field.

 All ML algorithms depend on data representation.
 Efficient and appropriate data representation can enable a better understanding of parameters that affect variations in the data.
 Representations can be tailored and are dependent on the domain in which classification or prediction algorithms are deployed.

 Recent techniques on representation learning consider unsupervised learning, deep learning, including advances in probabilistic models, auto-encoders, manifold learning and deep networks.